compilation-course/compilation-course.github.io/index.md

 ---
 layout: default
-title: About this Compiler Course
+title: About this Compilation Course
 nav_order: 1
 ---

-# About this Compiler Course
+# About this Compilation Course

 In this course you will learn how to build a compiler.
 A compiler takes a source language as input and produces a binary that can be directly executed by the computer's hardware.
 The course is divided into the following five topics: